First Year Experience Mission

 What will my room and building be like?

 Each residence hall has its own personality, but all come with communal space, vending, laundry facilities, mail boxes, Residential Education staff, and all are on 24 hour card swipe access.
 Rooms come with a bed, desk, chair, dresser, closet/wardrobe, overhead light, and 2 trash cans.

 When is move in?

-Move in for first year students will be on Thursday, August 20th, 2015.
+Move in for first year students will be on Thursday, August 25th, 2016.
 Your move in time is based on your building and floor.
-Please see the fall move in schedule for your specific time.
-Unloading and parking maps are listed on each residence hall building page.
+Please return in late July\early August to see our posted Fall Move In schedule for your specific time.

 How is my rooms/roommate assigned?